alan-turing-institute/learningmachines/monitor/README.md

 _Work in progress_

-Model monitoring framework for DECOVID.
+Model monitoring framework originally developed for DECOVID.
 A way for analysts to automate the calculation of performance metrics for pre-trained models on new data as it becomes available.

 ### Documentation

 - [Overview](docs/README.md)
 - [Installation](docs/installation.md)